leahneukirchen/nitro/README.md

   fix itself.
 Investigate and restart the service manually.
 - `DELAY`: the service is down.
 An error has happened that will potentially fix itself.
 The service will be restarted automatically.

+## Control socket configuration

+nitro uses a single Unix socket for control.
+The socket path is determined in the following way:
+1. The environment variable NITRO_SOCK, if it is set.
+2. The target of the symlink /etc/nitro.sock, if that link exists.
+3. On Linux, /run/nitro/nitro.sock.
+4. On other operating systems, /var/run/nitro/nitro.sock.

+Note that the socket needs to be on a writable file system.
+When used as pid 1, nitro mounts `/run` (on Linux) or the target of `/etc/nitro.sock` (on NetBSD) as a tmpfs.

 ## Controlling nitro with nitroctl